 “What is your life?
 You are a mist that appears for a little while and then vanishes.” – James 4:14

 Time does fly; It’s always in a hurry and waits for no one.
 However, that doesn’t mean that we have to do the same.
-Minutes, hours, days and years, they all fade like the morning fog, but the real meaningful things should not fade along with them.
+Minutes, hours, days, and years, all fade like the morning fog, but the real meaningful things should not fade along with them.
 They should become lasting memories that give us peace, joy, and satisfaction.
-Nevertheless, they are not what bring true fulfillment in life.
+Nevertheless, they are not what bring true fulfillment to life.
 The only thing that can do that is knowing God, His plan for our lives, and how precious we truly are to Him.
-So much so, that He sent His only begotten Son, Jesus, to die as a ransom for our sins and thereby grant us access to His very throne if we confess Him as Lord and Savior.
+So much so, that He sent His only begotten Son, Jesus, to die as a ransom for our sins and thereby grant us the peace (fulfillment) that nothing or no one ever can.
+That is if we confess Him as Lord and Savior and live for His glory, not ours.
 Anything apart from that just helps us to exist contently.
 Living life to the fullest depends on WHO you know, not WHAT you do.

 “You will know the truth, and the truth will make you free.” -John 8:32

 “So teach us to number our days that we may get a heart of wisdom.” – Psalm 90:12

 “Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.” – John 17:3